wordmage/dnd-miscellany/SOURCES/Otterfolk/Otterfolk.md

 - ***Darkvision.*** Accustomed to murky waters, your vision can ascertain shapes in the dark.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.
 - ***Silent Swim.*** Whenever you make a Dexterity (Stealth) check while swimming, you are considered proficient in the Stealth skill and add double your proficiency bonus to the check, instead of your normal proficiency bonus.
 - ***Excellent Memory.*** You can accurately recall anything you have seen or heard within the past month.
 Deeds and deceits you encounter leave a lasting impression on you.
+- ***Tools of Trade.*** You gain proficiency with two kinds of artisan’s tools of your choice.
-- ***Otr's Grace.*** You have proficiency in the Insight skill and you have advantage on saving throws you make to avoid or end the charmed condition.
+- ***Otr's Grace.*** You have advantage on saving throws against illusions and against being charmed or paralyzed.
-- ***Languages.*** You can speak, read, and write Common, Aquan, and Sylvan.
+- ***Languages.*** You can speak, read, and write Common, Dwarvish, and one extra language of your choice.
 ----

-## Feats
+## Optional Feats

-These are optional feats that Otterfolk can take, which you can take by using the optional feats rule.

 ### Otr's Eye
 *Prerequisite: Otterfolk*